Graduate Assistant - Health Education

-- Research and develop research and materials to support the implementation of the Health Education Initiatives and related activities, particularly those centering on the promotion of only legal and responsible uses of alcohol and other drugs and on awareness about/avoidance of sexual misconduct.
+- Research and develop resources and materials to support the implementation of A Healthier U and related activities, particularly those centering on the promotion of only legal and responsible uses of alcohol and other drugs and on awareness about and avoidance of sexual misconduct.

-- Develop proficiency in and conduct campus programming cantering on health and health issues, with particular emphasis on the promotion of healthy lifestyles among our students and other members of the University community.
+- Develop and conduct campus programming cantering on health and health issues, with particular emphasis on the promotion of healthy lifestyles among our students and other members of the University community.

-- Support student empowerment, working with student leaders to organize and initiate a variety of activities and events that will strengthen their commitments to health and healthy lifestyles, and to assist in the development and implementation of a peer health education program.
+- Support student empowerment, working with student leaders to organize and initiate a variety of activities and events that will strengthen their commitments to health and healthy lifestyles, and to assist in continued development of a peer health education program.